A frittata is an egg-based Italian dish similar to an omelette or a crustless quiche.

 - Salt & pepper (omit pepper for AIP)

 - Pre-heat oven to 180°C/356°F (bake).

 - Line a small baking dish (about the length of the asparagus) with baking paper.

 - Spread out the asparagus in a row, along the bottom of the dish (add any extra cooked ingredients you may have selected now).

-- Mix the grated cheese, salt & pepper (if using) with the beaten eggs and pour over the asparagus.
+- Mix the grated cheese, salt & pepper (if used) with the beaten eggs and pour over the asparagus.

 - Place the rest of the asparagus on the top.

-- Bake for 30 minutes or until centre is cooked.
+- Bake for 30 minutes or until the centre is cooked.